ibz0q/lovelace-bg-animation/README.md

 Although you may see some packages.yaml contain remote scripts like three.js or Stats.js.
 Please try to inline or locally save assets as some browsers demonstrate a flash upon loading.
 This can be prevented using those methods and I am in the process of inling the rest of these.

+## Contributions

-I accept contributions.
-Because Javascript is allowed, you must be a reputable user on Github.
-Submissions need to also be attached to an issue that contains the following info:
+PRs need to be attached to an issue that contains the following info:

 - Image Preview
 - name: description: author: source: